MicrosoftDocs/power-automate-docs/articles/dataverse/connect-to-other-environments.md

 Previously, the Microsoft Dataverse connector supported the flow's current environment.
 The Dynamic 365 (deprecated) and Microsoft Dataverse (legacy) connectors were the available ways to connect to Dataverse in other environments from cloud flows.
 With the addition of the **Environment** parameter, the Microsoft Dataverse connector's triggers and action have the same flexibility of connecting to either the flow's current environment or choosing another.

 During the preview of this capability, separate actions and triggers with names ending in **selected environment (preview)** are available to add to both new and existing flows.
-After the preview, Dataverse connector actions in existing flows will be automatically updated to include the **Environment** parameters.
+After the preview, Dataverse connector actions in existing flows will be automatically updated to include the **Environment** parameter.
 There's no action needed from flow owners or changes to existing flow behavior as part of this update.

 > [!IMPORTANT]
 > The updated actions and triggers with the **Environment** parameter are rolling out as a public preview to all [Power Platform regions](/power-automate/regions-overview) by the end of October 2023.